 Furthermore, the PROFILE is the form that low-income students don’t find out if they qualify for the fee waiver until sometime while completing their application.
 Maybe that’s why there are so few freshman receiving Pell Grants at these schools.
-In fact, at least half of the schools wouldn’t meet the Education Trust’s proposed bottom-line standards for the minimum percentage of freshman with Pell Grants.
+In fact, over 40% of the schools wouldn’t meet the Education Trust’s proposed bottom-line standards for the minimum percentage of freshman with Pell Grants.

 It’s really about priorities

 Now I know that some would argue that colleges simply can’t admit more poor students if they’re going to meet 100% of financial need, no matter how they may decide to define it.
 Well then, how about we just compare these elite schools among themselves?
 And let’s avoid the entire income category issues.
 Let’s take a look at the percentage of freshman receiving Pell Grants compared to the average endowment per student (see the list below.)

-Southern University at New Orleans too much of an unknown school for you to use for comparisons?
-Then how about looking at the seven colleges were 18% of freshman are receiving Pell Grants?
-Three of the colleges have average endowments of less than $200,000 per student while a third is under $400,000.
+Consider just the seven colleges where 21% of freshman are receiving Pell Grants.
+Two of schools have average endowments of less than $200,000 per student while a third is under $400,000.
 The remaining four schools have endowments of over $1,000,000 per student.
 Maybe they should visit the other schools and learn something about doing more with less.

 |Name||% Freshman Receiving Pell Grants (20-21)||Endowment per Student|